TeXUsersGroup/tugboat/capsules/crossref/README-process.txt

 Registering DOIs will also cause crossref to send mail to authors.

-If landing files are not in place yet, copy them to the live directory now, per above.
+If landing files are not in place yet, copy them to the live directory: scp ... # per above

 Then commit any changes to our source files: cd ~tubprod/svn/capsules